spyroskantas/asynchronous-socket-thread-programming/README.md

 usage: ./travelMonitorClient –m numberOfServers -b socketBufferSize(read/write) -c cyclicBufferSize -s sizeOfBloomFilter -i input_dir -t numberOfThreads

-cyclicBuffer: a buffer that gathers information like folders to add to database for threads to take.
+cyclicBuffer: a buffer that gathers information like, folders to add to database, for threads to take.